ysyk2021/the-future-of-office-work-exploring-the-intersection-of-ai-and-workflow-optimization/src/chapter-2-1.md

-# Basic Concepts and Processes of AI Algorithms for Office Automation and Optimization

 AI technology is transforming the way we work, particularly in office environments.
 In this chapter, we will explore the basic concepts and processes of AI algorithms for office automation and optimization.